-The next set of rehearsals will start in the autumn term, October 2019, at St Mark’s Church on Friday afternoons at 4:30pm.
-The first rehearsal will be Friday 4th October.
+The next set of rehearsals will start in the spring term in January at St Mark’s Church on Friday afternoons at 4:30pm.
+The first rehearsal will be Friday 24th January 2020.

 To find out more, email the parish office, the director of music, or the vicar.